 DON’T Allow The Coat to Mat

-How to Take Care of an Aussie’s Coat
+How to Care for an Aussie’s Coat

 When creating a schedule for your dog’s grooming needs, follow these rough guidelines: